JahodaPaul/FIT_CTU/datasets/CARLA drives/README.md

 It will calculate the percentage how long your system was able to chase another vehicle.
 You can also find average MAE, RMSE and number of collisions in res/results.txt
 ![Imgur](https://i.imgur.com/iSdHqDg.jpg)

+### Example with our system
+[Here](https://youtu.be/mAh8CcaAHgM) you can find an example of our full system chasing another vehicle.
+The drive is part of the difficult split set of the dataset.